I believe that you have to learn to walk in this world before you can learn to walk in others.

 Why do you talk about our ‘indigenous’ knowledge and traditions?
 We can’t really use those terms in this part of the world, can we?

 Well, yes, we can.
 I’ve spoken to a number of tradition-bearers from indigenous cultures who believe it’s critically important for those of us in the west to go and find our own indigenous selves, to reclaim our own indigenous traditions.
 And in the countries that we think of as ‘Celtic’ – especially here in Ireland – when we delve deeply into the old literature and stories we find profound similarities between the worldview of our not-so-very-remote ancestors and that of indigenous cultures today.
-So, for example, Irish mythology tells us very clearly that we must live in ways that respect the land.
+So, for example, Irish mythology shows us very clearly that we must live in ways that respect the land.
 Many of our folk tales are about negotiating with the wild.
 We see a reverence for the natural world, an acknowledgement that trees and animals have special kinds of wisdom which we do not, but which we can access … there’s a treasure trove of inspiration there, and it’s high time we reclaimed it.

 Is what you’re offering here a spiritual practice?